donphi/dodo/docs/radial-tree-visualization.md

   - Filtering by node type (fields, categories)
 - **Zoom and Pan**: Supports zooming and panning for exploring large trees
 - **Dark/Light Mode Support**: Automatically adapts to the application's theme
-- **Export Capability**: Allows exporting the visualization as an SVG file
+- **Export Capability**: Allows exporting the visualization as an SVG file using the TreeButtons component
+- **View All Functionality**: Provides a button to reset the view to show the entire tree
 - **Tooltips**: Displays detailed information about nodes on click
 - **Visual Indicators**: Small indicators show whether a node is expanded or collapsed